regeda/copydb/README.md

 ## How it works

-CopyDB loads all available items in memory from Redis after start.
+CopyDB downloads all available items in memory from Redis after start.
 Then the database subscribes on items updates.

 > Each item contains a version to guarantee a consistent update on a particular instance.
 > An item will be reloaded from Redis if a new version is not greater than existed by 1.